Working with Lists (Prosperworks)

 The Loop Collection connector (loop-1) will execute for each item in the list it is passed.
 Any operations within the loop will execute for each item in the list that is being passed into loop-1

 - Click "Run Workflow Now".
 Open up your Slack to see the users come in!

 Pass in a custom list of data, and perform a custom operation with each item using a loop.
 In the example below, we create Asana tasks for each stage in a sales process.

-- Add a Loop Collection connector to your workflow.
+Add a Loop Collection helper to your workflow.

-- Select Add Item, and add some items of your choice.
-For this demo, we added <Discovery Call>, <Product Demo>, <Close Deal>.
+Select Add Item, and add some items of your choice.

-- In your loop, add and Asana connector (remember to label your connectors to make your workflow easier to read should you decide to edit it later).
+In your loop, add an Asana connector (remember to label your connectors to make your workflow easier to read should you decide to edit it later).

 In the Asana connector, select the operation Create Task.

 Pass in the task name by dragging a Snake to loop-1.